michaeljolley/devtoolbox/README.md

 | Command  | Executes
 | ---      | ---
-| reload   | Reloads the PowerShell console
+| reload   | Restarts PowerShell in-place.
+Useful in the event you have added something to the path or user profile script and need a powershell restart in order for it to be recognized.
 | hosts    | Opens the hosts file in VS Code

 ## Contributors